tgenman/STEM_vault/notes/math/algebra/abstract/Factoring (math).md

 TARGET DECK: math::common
 START
 math_complex
-TITLE:  Factoring
+FRONT:  Factoring
-DESCRIPTION: writing a [[Polynomial|polynomial]]  as a product of other polynomials of lower degree
+BACK: writing a [[Polynomial|polynomial]]  as a product of other polynomials of lower degree
 FORMULA:
 $$x^2-x-2=(x+1)(x-2).$$